 These counterfeit bars are easy to spot if you know what you are looking for.
-There are several techniques to spotting a fake bar, primary of which is related to the characteristics of silver itself.
-Because of its density, nothing else weighing one troy ounce can have the dimensions of our bars and still be pure silver.
+There are several techniques to spotting a fake bar, primarily related to the characteristics of silver itself.
+Because of its density, nothing weighing one Troy oz can have the dimensions of our bars and still be pure silver.
 Most likely the bar will be silver-plated (though the criminals selling them may claim they are solid silver), in which case its thickness or its other dimensions will be larger.
 The most common counterfeits measure a noticeably thicker .126 inches, much thicker than our genuine bars at .083 inches.
 Always compare your bar's measurements to the ones we publish.

 Buy Silver with Confidence from Northwest Territorial Mint

-Because Northwest Territorial Mint is a mint, you can be sure that when you buy the products we mint from us - Pan American Silver Corp., Northwest Territorial Mint, Stagecoach Silver, and Silver Bullet Bullion - they are.999-fine pure silver.
+Because Northwest Territorial Mint is a mint, you can be sure that when you buy the products we mint from us - Northwest Territorial Mint, Stagecoach Silver, 1943 Silver War Penny Rounds, and Silver Bullet Bullion - they are.999-fine pure silver.
 And you can be assured that we always buy these products back at the price we advertise on our web site.

 Despite the clear indications that the counterfeit bars are mere imitations, no doubt a few circulating bars will be sold as .999-fine silver to unsuspecting buyers.
-We at Northwest Territorial Mint are committed to safeguarding our customers and to protecting the Pan American and NWTM brands.
+We at Northwest Territorial Mint are committed to safeguarding our customers and to protecting the NWTM brands.
 We have recovered and destroyed a number of the counterfeits and have been successful in stopping distribution in several instances.
-If you suspect that you have acquired a counterfeit 1 oz.
-Pan American bar, please send it to NWTM at the address below for authentication, at no charge to you.
+If you suspect that you have acquired a counterfeit bar of one of our minted products, please send it to NWTM at the address below for authentication, at no charge to you.
 Genuine bars will be promptly returned and counterfeits will be destroyed.
-In addition, please forward the name and source of any counterfeit bar you receive, if known, to NWTM at email@example.com.
+In addition, please forward the name and source of any counterfeit bar you receive, if known, to NWTM at firstname.lastname@example.org.

 Thank you for your assistance and diligence in this matter.
 We appreciate your business and look forward to continuing to protect your investment in precious metals.